amrmhassan/smart-wallet/time line.md

-the dept will have a seperate screen that can be accessed from the sideBar (Debts) to fullfil a debt the can take it's amount from any current moey profile and it will be substracted from that profile the ability to a debt also will be implemented in the add transaction screen after showing the add a debt instead dialog the debt will be added to the debts screen which will be accissible from the sidebar debts
+the dept will have a seperate screen that can be accessed from the sideBar (Debts) to fullfil a debt the can take it's amount from any current moey profile and it will be substracted from that profile the ability to a debt also will be implemented in the add transaction screen after showing the add a debt instead dialog the debt will be added to the debts screen which will be accissible from the sidebar debts make the transactions page (pageview so that the user can scroll between income, outcome, all) make the quick action page (pageview so that the user can scroll between income, outcome, all) and change the title(all, income, outcome ) after scrolling finishes

 [Bad]
+NO